 The subject DSP includes four types of lighting throughout the site, with details.
 One type is building-mounted lighting, and three types are pole-mounted lighting.
-Staff find that the submitted photometric plan shows adequate lighting for users on-site and is sufficient for illuminating drive aisles, building entryways, and walking paths.
-In addition, these lighting fixtures have been coordinated to compliment the proposed warehouse/distribution buildings and structures included with this DSP amendment.
+The Planning Board finds that the submitted photometric plan shows adequate lighting for users on-site and is sufficient for illuminating drive aisles, building entryways, and walking paths.
+In addition, these lighting fixtures have been coordinated to complement the approved warehouse/distribution buildings and structures included with this DSP amendment.
 A condition is included herein requiring the applicant to revise the label and description of Type D lighting, which is the building-mounted lighting, in the Luminaire Schedule throughout the lighting package.